-California is one of the most motorcycle-friendly states in the country.
+California is one of the most motorcycle-friendly states in the country, as a Woodland Hills motorcycle accident lawyer can explain.
 Unfortunately, many “cage” drivers do not share this same respect for riders.
 From driving aggressively to ignoring the dangers of leaving riders with no place to go, drivers in Woodland Hills and the San Fernando Valley routinely make mistakes that lead to motorcycle accidents.

 If you have been injured in a motorcycle accident involving another motor vehicle, first of all, we sympathize with your situation.
 We know what it is like to feel that moment of helplessness – when you know there is no longer anything you can do to prevent yourself from going down – and we are extremely glad that you made it out alive.
 Not all riders do.

 We also know that you need help.
 If a negligent driver, an issue with your motorcycle or any other outside factor caused or contributed to the accident, you may be entitled to significant financial compensation – and you may need that compensation to move on.
 But, protecting your rights is hard.
 The insurance companies are not on your side, they are not going to tell you what your claim is worth, and taking legal action may be the only way to ensure that you receive the compensation you deserve.

 Woodland Hills motorcycle accident lawyer, Barry P. Goldberg, has more than 35 years of legal experience to representing injured motorcycle riders in Southern California.
 Mr. Goldberg and his legal team routinely represent injured riders, bringing a passion for justice and an unwavering commitment to success to every case they handle.
 Mr. Goldberg takes the tough cases and he uses his extensive knowledge of both motorcycle collision dynamics and California personal injury law to secure maximum compensation for his clients’ losses.